ptahdunbar/Vagrant.json/README.md

 ## Review of Varrgrant definitions
-I hope by now you'll see how easy and fun it is to build up your application's infastructure using Varrgrant for Vagrant.
+I hope by now you'll see how easy and fun it is to build up your application's infrastructure using Varrgrant for Vagrant.
 By combining these various definitions together, you can really setup a fully fledged application stack with multiple servers talking to each other, and deploying on the AWS platform.

 I hope you enjoy using Varrgrant for Vagrant as much as I do.
 There are a lot of other secret gems hidden in all the various cookbooks that are waiting to be taking advantage of.
 Definitely take some time to learn chef basics, and learn how to override attributes, as well as develop your own cookbooks for your use cases.

-> Have fun, and Yarr! -_O
+> Yarrty yarr yarr matey -_O
 >
 > Pirate Dunbar